Bookmark and Share

 Surrogacy agreements are not enforceable.
 This means that if, for example, the intended parents refuse to make an agreed payment to the surrogate or if the surrogate refuses to hand over the baby, the court will not enforce the contract.
 In the latter case, if the court is asked to decide where the baby should live, it would do so under the welfare principle and depending on the paternity, the intended parents may need permission from the court to make an application.

-The intended parents are not automatically the legal parents of the child, and may in fact never be, depending on the situation.
+The intended parents are not automatically the legal parents of the child, and without the appropriate court order, may in fact never be, depending on the situation.
 Legal paternity after surrogacy follows general fertility law.
 In most cases the intended parents would need to apply to the court for a parental order.

 Below you find free information about the terminology we use in this section of the website.